superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

     word_tokenize(doc.lower())) for doc in complete_data]
 ```

 The `train_doc2vec_model` function trains a Doc2Vec model on the tagged movie data, producing 100-dimensional embeddings for each movie.
 These embeddings act as input features for the neural network.
-With our current training setup, we are sure that movies with similar genres will be positioned closer to each other in the latent space, reflecting their thematic and content similarities.
+With our current training setup, we are certain that movies with similar genres will be positioned closer to each other in the latent space, reflecting their thematic and content similarities.

-## Extracting the unique genre labels
+## Extracting unique genre labels

-Now, our focus shifts to compiling the names of relevant movies along with their genres.
-For doing that, we'll employ a tool called `MultiLabelBinarizer` to transform these genres into a more comprehensible format.

-To illustrate this, let's consider a movie with three genres: 'drama', 'comedy', and 'horror'.
-Using the `MultiLabelBinarizer`, we'll represent these genres with lists of 0s and 1s.
-If a movie belongs to a particular genre, it will be assigned a 1, and if it doesn't, it will receive a 0.
-Consequently, each row in our dataset will indicate which genres are associated with a specific movie.
-This approach simplifies the genre representation for easier analysis.
+To compile the names of relevant movies along with their genres, we use a tool called `MultiLabelBinarizer` that transforms genres into a more comprehensible format for easy analysis: 0s and 1s.
+If a movie belongs to a particular genre (e.g., drama', 'comedy', 'horror'), the `MultiLabelBinarizer` will assign it a 1; if it doesn't, a 0.
+Movies can of course belong to several genres at once.
+After this conversion to binary encoding, each row in our dataset will indicate all of the specific genres each movie belongs to.

-Let's take the movie "Top Gun Maverick" as a reference.
-We'll associate its genres using binary encoding.
-Suppose this movie is categorized only under 'drama', not 'comedy' or 'horror'.
-When we apply the `MultiLabelBinarizer` the representation would be: Drama: 1, Comedy: 0, Horror: 0.
-This signifies that "Top Gun Maverick" is classified as a drama but not as a comedy or horror movie.
-We'll replicate this process for all the movies in our dataset to identify the unique genre labels present in our data.
+Take "Top Gun Maverick", for example.
+The movie is categorized as belonging only to the 'drama' genre, not 'comedy' or 'horror'.
+The `MultiLabelBinarizer` represents Top Gun Maverick as: Drama: 1, Comedy: 0, Horror: 0.
+We apply `MultiLabelBinarizer` to all the movies in our dataset.

-## Training a NN for genre_classification task
+## Training a NN for genre_classification

 We'll define a neural network consisting of four linear layers with ReLU activations.
-The final layer utilizes softmax activation to generate probability scores for various genres.
-If your objective is primarily classification within the genre spectrum, where you input a movie description to determine its relevant genres, you can establish a threshold value for the multi-label softmax output.
-This allows you to select the top 'n' genres with the highest probabilities.
+The final layer uses softmax activation to generate probability scores for various genres.
+If your objective is classification within the genre spectrum (inputting a movie description to determine its genres), you can establish a threshold value for the multi-label softmax output.
+This selects the top 'n' genres with the highest probabilities.

-Here's the neural network class, hyperparameter settings, and the corresponding training loop for training our model.
+Here are the neural network class, hyperparameter settings, and corresponding model training loop.

 ```python
 import numpy as np